Last Updated on by Jeremy

 It may turn you off from blogging, but it may also help you grow.
 In any case the course says the things that need to be said, and overall does a really nice job at providing direction to those who need it most (even if we may disagree with a few things here or there).

-So we have to say that if you've been around for a few years, have 10,000+ monthly page views, a decent social following in the thousands, and need direction for growth you probably can find it elsewhere without spending the fairly large fee.
+So we have to say that if you've been around for a few years, have 10,000+ monthly page views, a decent social following in the thousands, and need direction for growth you probably can find it elsewhere without spending the (albeit quite attractive) fee.
 But if you find yourself starting out in your travel blogging journey and have no idea where to begin, a course like this will certainly help give you direction as well.

 To purchase Superstar Blogging, click here.
 In addition to the business of travel blogging, Superstar Blogging offers other courses focused on travel photography, travel writing itself, and filmography for those who want to dive into the weeds of media creation!
 These are at an additional charge.